 It produces a hard and heavy wood, averaging out at over 900 kgs per cubic meter (56 lbs per cubic ft), with medium to high natural resistance to decay and termites.
 The heartwood is an attractive reddish brown and well-formed logs are sawn into durable beams and posts used in heavy construction.
 The small-diameter roundwood and branchwood is fashioned into tool handles and makes an excellent slow burning firewood.

-Grows naturally is moderately humid to humid subtropical and tropical climates, generally areas with annual lows of 13 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 800 to 2500 mm and a dry season of 6 months or less.
-However, it reaches its best development as a tree in areas with annual rainfall of 1700 mm and above.
+Grows naturally in sub-humid to humid subtropical and tropical climates, generally in areas with annual lows of 13 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 800 to 2500 mm and a dry season of 7 months or less.
+However, it reaches its best development as a tree in tropical lowland areas with annual rainfall of 1500 mm and more.

 New plants are usually started from seed which lose their viability quickly and should be sown within a few days of harvesting the fruit.
 It performs best on free- to slow-draining clay and loam soils of a moderately acid to alkaline nature, generally with a pH of 5.0 to 8.0 and on sites with full to partial sun exposure.

 Birds are known to eat the fruit and disperse the seed outside of cultivation.
 It is listed as a weed in at least one reference publication and it is reported to have naturalised on some Hawaiian islands.
 In Florida trees rarely produce viable fruit, hence it is not recorded as invasive there.

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.